All Episodes

 I am disappointed in the way this entire matter has been handled and reported upon.

-Well, he's not gonna get an apology.
+Well, he's not going to get an apology.

-He didn't nowhere near is he getting an apology.
+Nowhere near is he getting an apology.

 In fact, just the opposite.

-Because I'm sure he read the excerpt I just read to you on page 228.
+Mr. Kraft has reacted to the report by saying, This is incomprehensible because I'm sure he read the excerpt I just read to you on page 228.

 But he concluded by saying that whatever happens, we will support.